Holusion/eCorpus/en/_posts/2024-02-09-collaboration.md

 As any web-based tool, the Smithsonian Digitization Office's [Voyager Story](https://smithsonian.github.io/) editor is susceptible to being used in parallel by multiple peoples.
 This becomes a problem when two people are editing the same file at the same time, as the last one to save will overwrite the other's changes.

- Nothing natively protects against this in the original architecture, because it's not something that seems to happen in the authors' pipeline.
+Nothing natively protects against this in the original architecture.
 However as we target learning environments more and more, it has become one of our most requested features.

-This is the first part in a series of articles describing the work done to make the Smithsonian Voyager Story editor collaborative.
+This article aims at describing the work done to make the Smithsonian Voyager Story editor collaborative.

-In this article we will describe the problem and the general approach we took to solve it.
-The next articles will describe the important technical aspects.
+We will describe the problem and the general approach we took to solve it, glossing over some important technical aspects.

 ## Defining our goals